twobin/react-lazyload/README.md

 Type: Bool Default: false

 Once the lazy loaded component is loaded, do not detect scroll/resize event anymore.
 Useful for images or simple components.

+### offset

+Type: Number Default: 0

+Say if you want to preload a module even if it's 100px below the viewport (user have to scroll 100px more to see this module), you can set `offset` props to `100`.
+On the other hand, if you want to delay loading a module even if it's top edge has already appeared at viewport, set `offset` props to negative number will make it delay loading.

+## Props added to children

+Like the example above, `<MyComponent>` will get following extra props:

+### visible

+Type: Bool

+Is component currently visible

+### firstTimeVisible

+Is component first time visible, useful for children component's `componentWillReceiveProps` detect whether or not should query new data.

 ## Scripts